WHAT IS SEO MARKETING?

 Search engine optimization (SEO) is the process of getting free traffic back to your website through a search engine.
 There are various search engines – Google, Bing and Yahoo.
 They all have algorithms that crawl websites to decide how they are going to be ranked.
 SEO marketing understands those algorithms and creates content to meet the criteria for high rankings.
 When a web page gets a high ranking, it’s increasing the probability for getting seen by a target audience.

-Larger companies have the luxury of having market research departments, but that’s not always the case, especially for small companies.
+Larger companies have the luxury of having market research departments, but that's not always the case.
 There are a number of tools and analyst firms out there to conduct market research.
 While analyst firms tend to charge for their research reports, many industry analysts blog.
 Their posts could be beneficial for finding trends with your audience.

 Also, don't limit yourself to only one demographic.
 Branch out to learn more about related niches to gauge the interest of your product or services.
 Not only does this help you from an overall marketing standpoint, but it also helps you to target organically.
 For example, it is harder to compete with big-box stores online that have high domain authority and brand recognition.
 When you find a niche that your competitors don't have, it will help you to stand out, especially when it’s a niche that applies to your audience.